Costa Rica Digital Nomad Visa — 2026 Update

 Families of remote workers who want to relocate together

-To qualify, you must show a stable monthly income of at least $3,000 USD (or $4,000 USD for families), verified through bank statements or a certified affidavit.
+To qualify, you must demonstrate a stable monthly income of at least $3,000 USD for individuals or $4,000 USD for families, typically verified through bank statements or a certified affidavit.

 What Does It Allow You to Do?